How To Prepare For Your Newborn Photography Session

 If you want to be you but you still want a little help selecting what to wear then here are some ideas:

-- Black/Navy/dark colors tend to be slimming and classic.
+- Black/Navy/dark colors tend to be slimming and classic but also make an image sleek, editorial, edgy, or moody/dark.

 - White is brightening and flattening to almost all skin tones.

-- Colors are fun just be aware of primary, supersaturated or bright colors as they can sometimes caste a color on your image and do not photograph very well.
+- Colors are fun just be aware of primary, supersaturated or bright colors will create a COLOR cast on your skin and do not photograph very well in my opinion.
+Especially since we have to do a lot of color correcting on newborn skin to make it not too red.
 Stay away from bright primary colors unless they blend well together in a pattern.
-Choose an off shade such as burgundy, or olive green instead of bright green.
+Choose an off shade or muted tone like olive green, or muted blues instead of bright blue or green.
 Etc

 How Can I Coordinate?

-Think about your home, specifically a room.
+Think about your home again, specifically a room.
 You would not paint all the walls the same color and match all the decorations exactly, but rather you would mix and match patterns, textures, and several colors to create a theme to the room.
 That is how you want to view your outfits from group photos and even for your own outfit.
+Fabric textures are AMAZING for photography to help you not appear flat by the way!

 Consider the mood you want when you print these photos as well.
 Do you want them colorful or calm and monotone?
-Plan where you might want to hang them in your house when selecting your outfits and colors.
+Remember to plan where you might want to hang them in your house when selecting your outfits and colors.

 CHECK OUT MY PINTEREST WHAT TO WEAR BOARD

-I am more than happy to help when it comes to choosing outfits.
+I am more than happy to help when it comes to choosing outfits and you can schedule a pre-production call with me!
 You are welcome to send me ideas or questions when selecting what you will wear

 Makeup, Chapstick, and Glasses OH MY